-GSA, which currently maintains over 2 million square feet of green roofs, has a long history of constructing and maintaining successful green roofs, dating back to 1935.
+GSA, which currently maintains nearly 2 million square feet of green roofs, has a long history of constructing and maintaining successful green roofs, dating back to the 1930's.
 Information about GSA's green roofs can be found on the agency's

 Green Roof Tracker.
 More guidance and information about green roofs can be found on the SF Tool website.

 GSA Green Roof Report: The Benefits and Challenges of Green Roofs on Public and Commercial Buildings [PDF - 9 MB]